pocketful/Forum-React-NodeJS/readme.md

 # 🎨 Main features

+- **Voting System**: Delete a vote by clicking the same icon, post a vote when no prior vote exists, or patch a vote by toggling between different icons.
 - **Full-Stack Design**: Independently crafted the project design, ensuring a cohesive and user-friendly experience.
 - **User Authentication**: Incorporated JSON tokens for secure user authentication.
 - **Data Validation**: Implemented validation both in the backend and frontend for robust data integrity.
 - **Responsive design**: Ensured a seamless experience across various devices.
-- **Database**: The database setup for questions, answers, answer votes, and users uses constraints to maintain data integrity and relational links, automating updates and deletions for consistent and simplified database management.
+- **Database**: The database setup for questions, answers, answer votes, and users, uses constraints to maintain data integrity and relational links, automating updates and deletions.

 # ⚙️ Functionality